cassiel/codezoners/week-14/README.md

         y:
             "BLUE"

 (That last fragment is four lines long.
 All the others are single lines.)
+Can you also wrap a `console.log` call around each one to see what it evaluates to?

 ## Workflow

 There is currently no compilation mode for CoffeeScript inside Light Table, although it will do syntax highlighting of CoffeeScript source files (with extension `.coffee`).
-CoffeeScript files have to be manually compiled into Javascript.
+CoffeeScript files have to be manually compiled into Javascript, using a CoffeeScript "compiler".

-This is the procedure for OS X (if I get a chance, I'll see if I can work out the procedure for Windows 7):
+This is the installation procedure for OS X (at least, it's the scheme I used):

 - Install MacPorts: see http://www.macports.org
 - Install the NodeJS package manager: in a Terminal, type `sudo port install npm`
 - Install CoffeeScript using `npm`: `sudo npm install -g coffee-script`

+For Windows, download a NodeJS installer from [here](http://nodejs.org): that will provide the `npm` command.

 Then you should be able to do things like this: